NickBusey/Papyrto/README.md

 # Examples

-Player 1 selects a piece for Player 2 to place.
+Player 1 (blue ink) selects a piece for Player 2 (green ink) to place.

 <p align="center">
   <img src="GameStep1.png">
 </p>

-Player 2 places the piece, crosses out the piece they placed, and then selects a piece for Player 1 to place.
+Player 2 (green ink) places the piece, crosses out the piece they placed, and then selects a piece for Player 1 (blue ink) to place.

 <p align="center">
   <img src="GameStep2.png">